September 13, 2016

 Authored by: Jerry Blanchard

-Nature and scope of the work to be done.
+Location of where the work to is to be performed

 Domestic locations.
 Where is the vendor actually performing the work?
 Will they need physical access to the bank premises or equipment?
 Will they be on-site during or after business hours?
 The contract should reference security policies governing access to the bank’s systems, data (including customer data), facilities, and equipment.
 The vendor should be obligated to comply with the security policies when accessing such resources.
 If the work is being done at the vendor’s office, the bank will want approval rights any change in the location.
 Depending on the type of services being provided, the bank may also want the contractual right to go to the vendor’s offices to view the vendor’s internal security systems.